The Mysterious New Search for MH370

 The saga of MH370 is full of unanswered questions, and this is another one.

 Knowing the identity of the backers might help clarify the motives.
-But Ocean Infinity’s publicist will only say that “It’s a private company owned by its shareholders and we don’t wish to say any more on that.”
+But Ocean Infinity’s publicist will only say that “it’s a private company owned by its shareholders and we don’t wish to say any more on that.”
 The Australian reported that Ocean Infinity is owned “by a number of British investors.”

 Ocean Infinity was registered in Delaware on June 9, 2017, and in Texas 21 days later.
 It leases Seabed Constructor from Swire Seabed, a subsidiary of the London-based Swire Group conglomerate, and employs a Louisiana company to operate the swarm of undersea robots that will scan the seabed.